Call (702) 723-4775

 What are the Common Signs of Underage Drinking?

 Common signs of underage drinking include changes in behavior, such as increased secrecy, mood swings, and a decline in academic performance.
-You might notice physical symptoms like bloodshot eyes, slurred speech, or the smell of alcohol on their breath.
-Socially, they may start hanging out with a different group of friends, exhibit a lack of interest in activities they previously enjoyed, and show signs of poor coordination or impaired judgment.
+You might notice physical symptoms like bloodshot eyes, slurred speech, or the smell of alcohol on your breath.
+Socially, they start hanging out with a different group of friends, exhibit a lack of interest in activities they previously enjoyed, and show signs of poor coordination or impaired judgment.

 What are the Consequences of Underage Drinking?